-Let’s return to our T-shirts example and let’s assume that you plan to cover the purchase of those T-shirts through sponsorship.
+Let’s return to the T-shirts example and let’s assume that you plan to cover the purchase of those T-shirts through sponsorship.
 You can either (a) seek a cash sponsor for $1,000 or (b) look for a sponsor willing to provide the items directly.
-And who better placed to do that than a T-shirt manufacturer.
+And who better to do that than a T-shirt manufacturer.

 By asking a manufacturer of the goods you need to provide the items as part of an in-kind sponsorship, you are achieving two things at once:

 - Giving the sponsor a natural, guaranteed activation channel for his sponsorship.
-After all, if you ask Adidas to provide you T-shirts for your race, they will know their product will be getting straight into the hands of their potential customers.
-Which is a much better than any promise of a logo placement or race bag leaflet.
+After all, if you ask Adidas to provide you T-shirts for your race, they will know their product will be going straight into the hands of their potential customers.
+Which is much better than any promise of a logo placement or race bag leaflet.

 So, when you can, go straight to the source: make your goods provider your in-kind sponsor.

 Another useful feature of in-kind sponsorship is that it tends to be more targeted in scope than cash sponsorship.
 Cash sponsorship usually ends up extending to all aspects of an event.
 In-kind sponsorship is often much more contained.

 For instance, an agreement with a hotel partner to provide accommodation for your team in exchange for a sales exclusivity, often limits your obligations to just that.
 Whereas a cash sponsor might require extensive branding rights across all your race materials, mentions on all your communications etc, an in-kind sponsor may be satisfied with a much more specific set of benefits.
 That can leave you a lot more flexibility to seek more lucrative deals elsewhere.